The White House will propose a $54 billion defense spending increase

 Senior administration officials told NBC News prior to Monday's call that Medicare, Social Security, and Medicaid will be protected in this budget outline.
 But with all eyes on healthcare, the budget's details will be telling.
 In a meeting with governors Monday morning, President Trump again promised to repeal and replace President Barack Obama's signature healthcare law.

-"We have come up with a solution that really, really, I think, very good," the president said of the not yet-released plan.
+"We have come up with a solution that really, really, I think, very good," the president said on Monday of the not yet-released plan.

-But despite having confidence in the plan, Trump wondered if it wouldn't be better to take a more political route to healthcare replacement.
-"I say to the Republicans if you really want to do politically something good, don't do anything."

-Trump's prescription is to let Obamacare "be a disaster...because we can blame that on the Democrats and President Obama.
-Let it implode."
+Trump, who also on Monday morning held a listening session with health insurance executives, said a more political route to healthcare replacement would be to "let Obamacare totally implode."

 The White House-organized budget background call comes after the president himself demanded sources be named in news reports.
 During a Friday address to the Conservative Political Action Committee, Trump said reporters "shouldn't be allowed to use sources unless they use somebody's name.
 Let their name be put out there."